linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

  - What is conceptually the "right" perspective for foreign investments?
 	‒ Parent company shareholders, parent firm, foreign shareholders?
  - Basic principle:
-	‒ Contribution of foreign [[An Asset Allocation Primer|investment]] to systematic risk borne by parent company (home country) shareholders
+	‒ Contribution of foreign [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) to systematic risk borne by parent company (home country) shareholders
 	‒ The principle is the same for domestic and foreign projects as well as projects in different industries

 ## COST OF EQUITY CAPITAL USING THE CAPM: BETA
- - Thus, beta of foreign [[An Asset Allocation Primer|investment]] has to be evaluated from perspective of parent company shareholders (or home country investors)
+ - Thus, beta of foreign [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) has to be evaluated from perspective of parent company shareholders (or home country investors)
  - Assume parent company shareholders are mostly from home country:
-	‒ Mexican manager who considers building a plant in the U.S. computes beta of the [[An Asset Allocation Primer|investment]] relative to the Mexican index
+	‒ Mexican manager who considers building a plant in the U.S. computes beta of the [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) relative to the Mexican index
-	‒ U.S. manager who considers building a plant in Mexico computes the beta of the [[An Asset Allocation Primer|investment]] relative to the U.S. index
+	‒ U.S. manager who considers building a plant in Mexico computes the beta of the [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) relative to the U.S. index
  - This assumption is not unreasonable:
 	‒ Many equity markets are not fully integrated
 	‒ Shareholders exhibit significant home bias